rarimo/js-sdk/README.md

 ## Webpack Configs

-With WebPack 5, you have to be explicit about the usage of Node.js types and modules that were simply replaced with re-implementations for browsers in Webpack 4:
+With Webpack 4 you don't need to do anything, but for Webpack 5 you have to add the following to your Webpack config:

 ```js
 module.exports = [